Narrative Therapy

 A Non-pathological Approach

 A narrative therapist is not interested in providing clients with a psychopathological diagnosis.
-They avoid putting people in buckets or try to understand their narratives through the lens of their potential mental health conditions.
+They avoid putting people in buckets or trying to understand their narratives through the lens of their potential mental health conditions.
 Instead, they look to validate a person’s constant creation and modification of narratives and empower them to promote alternative methods of internal storytelling.

 Creating new perspectives and alternative narratives requires close collaboration between a person and their therapist.
-To achieve this, a therapist requires close attention to detail, curiosity, active listening and other communication tools to understand and encourage their client to pursue change.
-Narrative therapists also use written forms of communication regularly to follow the story closely and analyze a person’s emotional patterns.
+To achieve this, a therapist requires close attention to detail, curiosity, active listening, and other communication tools to understand and encourage their client to pursue change.
+Narrative therapists also use written forms of communication regularly to follow the story closely and analyse a person’s emotional patterns.
 It also enables them to find points in the story that can be altered or fleshed out.
 Therapists also undergo a process of constant deconstruction and reconstruction to help build the most productive narrative for a person.

-Possible Situations
+Possible Situations for Narrative Therapy

 Benefits of Narrative Therapy